Blueprint to Protect and Strengthen the Supplemental Nutrition Assistance Program

 - Protect and maintain the basic program design of SNAP.
 It is effective, efficient, and helps put food on the tables of 42 million people.
 Any changes or alleged cost savings approaches to SNAP should not affect the program’s flexibility and effectiveness in supplementing recipients’ purchasing power for basic nutrition.

-- Do not cap or limit SNAP funding per family.
+- Do not cap or limit SNAP funding.
 Caps on funding or other limitations would restrict access to food for those who need it.
 SNAP benefits should take into account variables like family size and the real cost of food to ensure adequate resources.

 - Prioritize access to fresh produce and choice.
 SNAP should uphold human dignity, which includes choice and does not stigmatize recipients.
 The program should encourage and increase recipients’ access to fresh produce and healthy foods over packaged and processed foods.